Ingrid Bjerkås: Priesthood

 After the war she taught at a Sunday school for some years before enrolling at the University of Oslo.
 She graduated with the cand.theol. in 1958, and took the practical-theological examination in 1960.
-She was ordained by the Bishop of Hamar, Kristian Schjelderup in Vang Church in March 1961.
+She was ordained by the Bishop of Hamar, Kristian Schjelderup at Vang Church in March 1961.
 This act was the cause of strong protests from church members and church officials alike.
 Immediately after her ordination, six of the nine bishops of the Bishop Collegium refused to accept her into the holy orders and stated that "we find it impossible to reconcile female ministry with the New Testament because of the attitude and direct statements.
 The Word denies women access to pastoral as well as teaching offices, and justifies this principle as God's creation scheme and the Lord's own will.
 So, we are bound by the word of God that the principles we are committed to must be followed".
 The other bishops agreed to the request.

-Eventually, she was hired as vicar in the parish Berg og Torsken.
+Eventually, she was hired as vicar in the Berg og Torsken prestegjeld (covering Berg Municipality and Torsken Municipality).
 Some still would not accept a female minister.
 She resigned in June 1965, one month after the death of her husband.
 She returned to Bærum, and was a priest at Martina Hansen's Hospital from 1966 to 1971.
 She issued the book Mitt kall ("My Calling") in 1966.
 She died in November 1980 in Bærum.